-As our framework requires the source RTL code, this restricts the number of available open-source examples.
-In particular, we cannot use numerous examples provided by the hardware model checking competitions (HWMCCs)~\cite{DBLP:conf/fmcad/BiereFP24} as they are given in a \emph{netlist} format and do not include the original RTL code.
+As our framework requires the RTL source code, the number of available open-source examples is limited.
+In particular, we cannot use numerous examples provided by the hardware model checking competitions (HWMCCs)~\cite{DBLP:conf/fmcad/BiereFP24}, as they are given in a \emph{netlist} format and do not include the original RTL code.

-Lastly, three other examples from \cite{circuitcove} are used solely in the CoT pool.
-These examples are simple hardware constructs -- a frequency divider, bidirectional counter and a 3-tap FIR, for which we manually write properties.
+Lastly, 3 other examples from \cite{circuitcove} are used solely in the CoT pool.
+These examples are simple hardware constructs -- a frequency divider, a bidirectional counter and a 3-tap FIR, for which we manually write properties.